Carrots & Cookies

 Ingredient Notes

-• White Whole Wheat Flour Believe it or not, white whole wheat flour is unbleached.
-It has the same nutritional value as whole wheat flour (excellent source of fiber and other nutrients like B vitamins, iron, folate, and selenium), but because of the variety of wheat used to make it, white whole wheat flour has a milder flavor, a lighter color, and a softer texture.
-I use King Arthur flour.
+• Golden Wheat Flour Also known as white whole wheat flour.
+It has the same nutritional value as whole wheat flour but because of the variety of wheat used to make it, white whole wheat flour has a milder flavor, a lighter color, and a softer texture.

-• Spices Cinnamon, nutmeg, ginger, and cloves are what bring these pumpkin waffles to the next level!
+• Spices Cinnamon, nutmeg, ginger, and cloves take the flavor to the next level!

 • Olive Oil I use extra virgin olive oil.
-It contains healthy fats.
+Avocado oil (or other neutral-flavored oil), coconut oil, or melted butter can be used instead.
 Adding it at the end helps keep the waffles from sticking.

 • Sunflower seed butter